 Next add the remaining ingredients; 1 can of crushed tomatoes, the fresh or dried basil, bay leaf, sugar, salt, pepper, chili powder, red wine & garlic powder.

 Continue to cook, stirring occasionally until well blended.
 Simmer on the stove for 1 1/2 hours.
 Adjust seasonings to your taste.

-This is a guest post from my Italian friend Michelle – I’m so honored that she has shared this amazing recipe with me!
-Here’s another note *From Michelle –Italian women shake the cans.
+This recipe for Marinara Sauce is from my Italian friend Michelle – I’m so honored that she has shared this amazing recipe with me!
+Here’s another note *From Michelle – Italian women shake the cans.
 If the tomatoes slosh around, they keep checking until they find one that doesn’t slosh because the cans are fuller.
 This is probably a myth, but it’s a fun thing to do!